Sunday, 29 December 2024

 It's an eye opening trip around the Hellenic isles and the signs are growing that Nero's days are numbered.

 This is a fascinating insight into one of the most famous of the insane Caesars of Rome.
-In this volume he orders the Olympic games to be held in his hour just so that he can compete.
+In this volume he orders the Olympic games to be held in his honour while he's in Greece, just so that he can compete.

 The phrase "power corrupts, absolute power corrupts absolutely" has never been truer.